 Amounts of gains and losses on the non-trading derivatives, by instrument type and their location in the Statement of Income are as follows:

-Table F4: Unrealized mark-to-market gains or losses on non-trading derivatives In millions of U.S. dollars
+Table F4: Unrealized mark-to-market gains or losses on non-trading derivatives b.
+Includes derivatives related to loans, borrowings and PSW.